Article from

 4. Plan Roughly

-Ideally, projects should be planned roughly.
-This makes it visible how many people are busy for how long, or where there are still capacities available.
-It is irrelevant whether I plan 1 project per day for 5 weekdays or divide the week into daily 9:00-10:30, daily 10:45-12:00, etc. At the end of the week, this amounts to the same from a planning perspective.
+(English image not yet available)Ideally, projects are planned roughly.
+This makes it visible how many people are occupied and for how long, or where there are still capacities.
+It doesn't matter whether I plan one project per day for 5 weekdays or divide the week into daily slots like 9:00-10:30, 10:45-12:00, etc. From a planning perspective, it amounts to the same by the end of the week.

-We do everything and immediately was yesterday.
-Customers know that a certain specialization brings a higher quality result and have less and less trust in "we can do everything" statements.
+"We do everything and immediately" was yesterday.
+Clients know that a certain specialization brings a higher quality result and have less and less trust in "we can do everything" statements.

 6. Discipline Internal Coordination